Micaeeld/Airbnb-EDA-and-Prediction/README.md

 # Exploratory Data Analysis - Airbnb Cleaned Europe Dataset

-Este notebook Python apresenta uma análise exploratória e uma previsão de preços dos Airbnb Cleaned em 9 cidades famosas na Europa.
+This Python notebook features an exploratory analysis and price prediction of Airbnb Cleaned in 9 famous cities in Europe.

-## Conjunto de dados
+## Data set

-O conjunto de dados usado nesta análise foi retirado do Kaggle, uma plataforma online de ciência de dados que oferece conjuntos de dados públicos e privados, bem como ferramentas para análise e modelagem de dados.
-O conjunto de dados específico usado neste projeto pode ser encontrado em https://www.kaggle.com/datasets/dipeshkhemani/airbnb-cleaned-europe-dataset.
+The dataset used in this analysis was taken from Kaggle, an online data science platform that offers public and private datasets, as well as tools for data analysis and modeling.
+The specific dataset used in this project can be found at https://www.kaggle.com/datasets/dipeshkhemani/airbnb-cleaned-europe-dataset.

-## Pré-requisitos
+## Prerequisites

-Para executar este notebook, você precisará de:
+To run this notebook you will need:

-- Python 3.x
+-Python 3.x
-- Pacotes Python: pandas, numpy, matplotlib, seaborn e sklearn
+- Python packages: pandas, numpy, matplotlib, seaborn and sklearn

-## Como usar
+## How to use

-1. Clone este repositório em seu computador.
+1. Clone this repository on your computer.
-2. Abra o notebook `Airbnb Cleaned Europe.ipynb` em um ambiente de desenvolvimento Python, como Jupyter Notebook ou Google Collaboratory.
+2. Open the `Airbnb Cleaned Europe.ipynb` notebook in a Python development environment such as Jupyter Notebook or Google Collaboratory.
-3. Execute as células do notebook na ordem, seguindo as análises e gráficos gerados.
+3. Run the notebook cells in order, following the generated analysis and graphs.

-## Contribuindo
+## Contributing

-Contribuições são bem-vindas!
-Se você encontrar algum bug ou tiver alguma sugestão de melhoria, abra um problema no repositório ou envie uma solicitação de pull.
+Contributions are welcome!
+If you find any bugs or have any suggestions for improvement, please open an issue in the repository or submit a pull request.